 Third-party companies have developed safety deterrent systems such as:

-- CarChip® — records speed, mileage, and other data through the diagnostics port in most cars made since 1996, making it available for later download; CarChip can also be set to beep if a driver exceeds a certain speed or engages in other risky practices
+- CarChip® — records speed, mileage, and other data through the diagnostics port in most cars made since 1996; CarChip can also be set to beep if a driver exceeds a certain speed or engages in other risky practices

 - tiwi™ — provides drivers with verbal feedback when they're speeding, not wearing their seat belt, or driving aggressively; notifies parents of unsafe driving through text, voicemail, or email; and makes info accessible via the Web for parent analysis and discussion